 The group started by distributing food and clothing to people living on the streets.
 As homelessness continued to grow nationwide, research revealed that Housing First—a best practice model that first connects people to permanent housing and then focuses on stabilization through voluntary supportive services, proved more effective.
-Now, over thirty years later, we have more than 25 locations throughout California, provide services in more than 140 cities, and more than 1,000 units of permanent supportive housing completed or in the pipeline.
+Now, over thirty years later, we provide services in more than 140 cities in six regions, and have more than 1,500 units of permanent supportive housing completed or in the pipeline.

 our mission, vision, and values

 Our mission is to end homelessness for individuals, families, and communities.
 PATH envisions a world where every person has a home.
 Our values include creative collaborations, strategic leadership, empowerment for all, and passionate commitment.